giovannicuriel/battleship-game/README.md

-# battleship-game
+# Battleship!

-A simple battleship game using SDL2
+This is (will be) a simple game.
+Educational purpose only ;D